sparkflows/sparkflows-docs/docs/configuration/databricks-integration.rst

 Databricks Integration
 ======================

-Fire integrates with Databricks.
-Fire can submit jobs to the Databricks clusters.
+Fire Insights integrates with Databricks.
+It can submit jobs to the Databricks clusters.

 Deployment
 -----------

-Install Fire on any machine.
+Install Fire Insights on any machine.
+The machine has to be reachable from the web.
 Then connect it to your Databricks Cluster

 Upload Fire Core Jar to Databricks
 ----------------------------------